python/cpython/Doc/library/argparse.rst

 Normally, when you pass an invalid argument list to the :meth:`~ArgumentParser.parse_args` method of an :class:`ArgumentParser`, it will exit with error info.

-If the user would like catch errors manually, they can enable this feature by setting ``exit_on_error`` to ``False``::
+If the user would like catch errors manually, the feature can be enable by setting ``exit_on_error`` to ``False``::

    >>> parser = argparse.ArgumentParser(exit_on_error=False)